NW Clinic for Voice & Swallowing

 THE SUSAN LANGMORE ADVANCED FEES COURSE - May 30, 2015

 We are very excited to announce that Susan Langmore will be offering her one-day Advanced FEES Course once again at OHSU on Saturday, May 30, 2015.
 To be added to our email list for updates about this and all our continuing education events, please email Rachel Bolognone.
-To read more about the course itself and obtain a registration form, download the brochure or email Andrew Palmer for more information.
+To read more about the course itself and obtain a registration form, download the or email Andrew Palmer for more information.
 Early Bird deadline extended to May 20, 2015

 To be added to our Grand Rounds and Continuing Education mailing list for updates about courses, conferences and events at OHSU's NW Clinic for Voice & Swallowing please email Rachel Bolognone